Apply for the Taiwan Huayu Enrichment Scholarship (Australian perspective)

 Enrollment fees range between $1,000 to AUD 1,800 per semester (i.e 3 months) depending on the size and pace of the class.
 See more about this here: https://mtc.ntnu.edu.tw/eng/course-seasonal.htm

-Also note that there are courses available to those that can speak Mandarin fluently, but want to focus on their reading and writing.
+There are also courses available to those that can speak Mandarin fluently, but want to focus on their reading and writing.
 Students here are typically American or Australian born Taiwanese (華僑 / 華人).
+Also note that you’ll be learning Traditional Chinese, which is 100% more difficult if you’re used to simplified script (an important note as many universities have a strong focus on character writing).

 I went to Taiwan pretty much not knowing anything (I have no family ties to Taiwan) but would recommend living here for a bit.
 People are generally friendly and the cost of living is relatively low vs Sydney.